bailijiang/Note/English/Vocabulary/Five-Stars-Words_utf8.md

 * n.
 * I can't turn down the offer of a free trip to Milan!
 * His offer to resign will be accepted.
+* I wish that the company would give me an offer.

 <a id="expect"></a>
 ####expect